 - Whether you smoke: Nonsmokers pay higher life insurance rates, particularly if you're overweight and wouldn't qualify for a Preferred Tobacco rating.

-- Any health or mobility issues related to your weight: If you have trouble with mobility or have had medical issues related to being obese, you likely won't qualify for the best life insurance rates.
+- Health or mobility issues related to your weight: If you have trouble with mobility or have had medical issues related to being obese, you likely won't qualify for the best life insurance rates.

 Finally, ask your insurer if you can take a new medical exam a couple years after you've purchased the policy.
-If you've recently started a weight loss program, you may be able to qualify for a better rating, and lower premiums, by being reassessed after demonstrating that you're keeping the weight off.
-Or, you could try at that point to compare quotes from other insurers to see if you'd qualify for a cheaper policy through another life insurance company.
+If you've started a weight-loss program, you may be able to qualify for a better rating and lower premiums, by being reassessed and demonstrating that you're keeping the weight off.
+Or, you could at that point compare quotes from other insurers to see if you'd qualify for a cheaper policy through another life insurance company.

-If you intentionally lose weight through nonsurgical methods before applying for a policy, you will receive better life insurance rates.
-But you'll likely only receive credit for half of the weight lost over the past 12 months.
-Insurers want to know that your weight loss is sustained, and that you won't simply gain it back, so they focus more on your weight trend as opposed to a single snapshot.
+If you intentionally lose weight (through nonsurgical methods) before applying for a policy, you will receive better life insurance rates.
+But you'll likely only receive credit for half of the weight lost over the previous 12 months.
+Insurers want to know that your weight loss is sustained, and that you won't simply gain it back, so they focus on your weight trend as opposed to a single snapshot.